Breathing is so vital to life that it happens automatically. Each day, you breathe

 open; without surfactant, the lungs collapse and the baby has trouble breathing.

-(BPD).
 BPD involves abnormal development of lung tissue.
-Sometimes called
+Sometimes called chronic lung disease,

 Meconium aspiration is when a newborn inhales (aspirates) a mixture of meconium (baby's